-• Business development - Expenses related to lead generation and investor support efforts, including participation in trade shows and conferences, hosting investor events and setting up customer

-• Marketing and communications - Expenses related to raising awareness of the Organization and perception of Puerto Rico as an investment jurisdiction, including public relations efforts, media efforts (traditional and digital), website development, tradeshow/conference fees and production and
+- Business development Expenses related to lead generation and investor support efforts, including participation in trade shows and conferences, hosting investor events and setting up customer relationship management tools. - Marketing and communications Expenses related to raising awareness of the Organization and perception of Puerto Rico as an investment jurisdiction, including public relations efforts, media efforts (traditional and digital), website development, tradeshow/conference fees and production and development of promotional aids such as banners, brochures, etc.